rebeccaferrell/CSSS508/Lectures/slides_week_3.md

 - *Good* column names will be self-describing.
 Don't use inscrutable abbreviations to save effort.
 RStudio's autocompleting functions take away the pain of long variable names: hit tab while typing code.

 - *Valid* "naked" column names can contain upper or lowercase letters, numbers, periods, and underscores.
-They must start with a letter or period and not be a special reserved word (e.g. `TRUE`, `if`)
+They must start with a letter or period and not be a special reserved word (e.g. `TRUE`, `if`).

 - Names are case-sensitive: `Year` and `year` are not the same thing!

 - You can include spaces or use reserved words if you put backticks around the name.
-This is good to do when preparing data for `ggplot2` or output in `pander` tables since you don't have to rename axes or headings.
+Spaces can be worth including when preparing data for `ggplot2` or `pander` since you don't have to rename axes or table headings.

 Column name with space example